 Welcome to the Office of Assembly Affairs.
-This Office is jointly managed by the Office of the Chair and the Legislator Committee.
+This Office is managed by the Office of the Chair.
 Legislators are encouraged to ask any question or make any comment to these two institutions in this thread.

 If you are looking to become a legislator, and take part in shaping our region’s laws, please read our own Legislators’ Guide to the Assembly!

 Legislators should only apply for a Leave of Absence (LoA) in this topic.
 If unable to do so, or if the reasons for requesting leave are of a sensitive and private nature, Legislators may privately request an LoA from the Chair.

 Barring extenuating circumstances as determined by the Chair, Legislator Status will be revoked from any Legislator who has not been granted an LoA and who misses more than half the Assembly votes that have occured in a calendar month, provided at least two votes occurred.
 Such revocations will take place within the first week of the following calendar month.

 A Leave of Absence permits exemption from Assembly voting activity requirements for a calendar month.

 Legislators should only request a Leave of Absence if they believe they may miss more than half the Assembly votes during a calendar month.